News Slicer: Segmenting broadcast content

-The News Slicer segments and tags BBC TV and radio broadcasts using running orders and transcripts.
+The News Slicer segments and tags BBC television and radio broadcasts using running orders and transcripts.

 Aims